Nutana Curling Club: Champions

 Nutana hosted the 2024 SaskTel Tankard.
 The event was won by Mike McEwen's Nutana rink.

-Nutana has been the home of sixteen men's provincial champions, including eight since 2010.
+Nutana has been the home of seventeen men's provincial champions, including nine since 2010.
 Charles Anderson's team was the first, winning the Macdonald Tankard in 1934.
 The Rick Folk rink won three consecutive Tankards from 1978 to 1980, and in 1980 went on to win the Labatt Brier and the Air Canada Silver Broom—the men's world championship.
-Steve Laycock has won seven Tankards, including five as skip and four out of Nutana.
-The most recent provincial champion from Nutana is the Mike McEwen rink, which won the 2024 SaskTel Tankard, which was also hosted by Nutana.
-2024 marked the fifth time that Nutana teams won both the men's and women's provincial titles in the same year, with the Skylar Ackerman rink winning the 2024 Viterra Scotties.
+Steve Laycock won seven Tankards, including five as skip and four out of Nutana.
+Mike McEwen's rink won the 2024 SaskTel Tankard, which was also hosted by Nutana; they went on to finish second at the national championship, and qualified for the Brier as a Wild Card entry in both 2025 and 2026.
+2025 marked the sixth time that Nutana teams won both the men's and women's provincial titles in the same year, with the Ryland Kleiter and Nancy Martin rinks winning their respective titles.
 The first time this happened was in 1985, when Sheila Rowan's rink won their second provincial Scotties and Eugene Hritzuk's rink won their first of two Tankards.
 Maybell Spooner was the first women's rink from Nutana to win the provincial title, in 1952.
 Dorenda Schoenhals and Emily Farnham's national titles in 1970 and 1974 were part of a run of six straight national champions from the province—all of them predated the establishment of the women's world championships in 1979.

 The club has also seen success at the junior and senior levels.
 Three Nutana rinks have secured Canadian women's junior championships, including Marliese Miller's rink in 2003 that went on to win the World Junior Curling Championship, the first team to do so with a perfect record.
 With Laycock's junior team out of Sutherland also winning gold, 2003 marked the first time that men's and women's junior teams from the same country, let alone the same city, won the world title.
 Former Tankard champion Hritzuk secured Canadian and World Seniors titles in 2008 and 2009, and won a Canadian Masters Championship in 2014.
-Sherry Anderson won an unprecedented five consecutive Canadian Seniors titles between 2017 and 2022, winning a record three World Seniors titles along the way, most recently in 2023.
+Sherry Anderson won an unprecedented five consecutive Canadian Seniors titles between 2017 and 2022, winning a record three World Seniors titles along the way, the last one in 2023.

 Rick Folk also skipped rinks that regularly contended at the Canadian Mixed Curling Championships, winning the national title in 1974 and 1983, while finishing as runner-up in 1981 and 1982.
 Bruce Korte's mixed rink was runner-up at the 2016 national championships.

 Nutana's Kory Kohuch rink won the men's Canadian Curling Club Championship in 2014; Kohuch's team also won silver at the 2016 Championship and participated for a third time in 2018.

 Ice sheets at Nutana Curling Club.